tom7/HiGHS/src/index.md

 ### Solvers

-For LP problems, HiGHS has implementations of both the revised simplex and interior point methods.
+For LPs, HiGHS has implementations of both the revised simplex and interior point methods.
 MIPs are solved by branch-and-price, and QPs by active set.